 - Case managers/care coordinators

 - Community based organizations

 - Community events

 - □ Facebook and Twitter

-- Hospital banners and posters
+- □ Hospital banners and posters

 - □ Hospital publications

 - □ Houses of worship

 - □ Patient satisfaction surveys

 - Promotional efforts within institution to patients or families

 - Promotional efforts within institution to providers or staff

 - □ Recruitment brochures

 - Word of mouth / through existing members

-- Other (Please describe: via the patient relations complaint resolution process)
+- Other: via the patient relations complaint resolution process

-- We did these efforts AND we did not recruit new members in FY 2016

-8. Total number of staff members on the PFAC: 3.
+8. Total number of staff members on the PFAC: 2.

-- 9. Total number of patient or family member advisors on the PFAC: 11. - 10.
-The name of the hospital department supporting the PFAC is: Process Improvement - 11.
-The hospital position of the PFAC Staff Liaison/ Coordinator is Manager, Process Improvement
+9. Total number of patient or family member advisors on the PFAC: 12.

+10. The name of the hospital department supporting the PFAC is: Process Improvement

+11. The hospital position of the PFAC Staff Liaison/ Coordinator is Manager, Process Improvement